CyberTrainingUSAF/Powershell_Training/06_Powershell_ErrorHandling/06_Powershell_ErrorHandling.md

 **The $error variable**

 The $error variable contains a collection of errors while you have a powershell instance open.
-This variable can hold a count of 256 - 32768 errors.
-The default is 256 and you will rarely want to change it to hold more errors.
+This variable can hold a maximum count of 256 - 32768 errors.
+The default maximum is 256 and you will rarely want to change it to hold more errors.
 To double check or change the default you can look at the $MaximumError-Count.

 The $error variable is an array of System.Collections.ArrayList which means that you can access the collection by index, with the most recent error being located at $error[0].